arthurmov/asl-ml-project/README.md

 1. A fully manual neural network implemented with NumPy
 2. A PyTorch-based autoencoder trained on gesture data

-The notebook demonstrates core machine learning concepts like forward and backward propagation, training loops, and representation learning.
+The project demonstrates core machine learning concepts like forward and backward propagation, training loops, and representation learning.

+Developed as part of a CISC 3440 Machine Learning course.

 ---